-The previous tips will help minimize oscilloscope measurement system noise when measuring power supply noise and identify sources of noise in the power supply.
-These techniques work even better with specialized tools that are designed to measure power supply noise.

-For example, the N7020A power rail probe, shown in Figure 13 (and used in some previous examples), is the first probe to measure noise on DC power supplies.
-This probe has a 1.1:1 attenuation ratio (Tip 3) and $\pm 24$ V of offset (Tip 4), and it connects to the 50 $\Omega$ scope input (Tip 1).
+The previously mentioned tips will help to minimize oscilloscope measurement system noise when measuring power supply noise and help to identify sources of noise in the power supply.
+These techniques work even better when they are used with specialized tools that are designed to measure power supply noise.
+For example, the N7020A power rail probe, shown in Figure 13 (and used in some of the previous examples), is the first probe that is specifically designed for measuring noise on DC power supplies.
+This probe has a 1.1:1 attenuation ratio (Tip 3), $\pm$ 24 V of offset (Tip 4), and connects to the 50 $\Omega$ scope input (Tip 1).
 It has 2 GHz bandwidth to capture the high-frequency noise and transients that can cause clock and data jitter (Tip 7).
-When used with an oscilloscope like the Keysight Infiniium MXR-Series, it can be bandwidth-limited (Tip 2) to reduce noise when you do not need the full 2 GHz bandwidth.
+When used with an oscilloscope like the Keysight Infiniium MXR-Series, it can be bandwidth-limited (Tip 2) to reduce noise when the full 2 GHz bandwidth is not needed.

 Figure 13.
-N7020A power rail probe (right) was designed specifically for measuring power supply noise and works with a variety of Keysight oscilloscopes, including the Infiniium MXR-Series high-definition oscilloscopes (left)
+N7020A power rail probe (R) was designed specifically for measuring power supply noise and can be used with a variety of Keysight oscilloscopes including the Infiniium MXR-Series high-definition oscilloscopes (L).